wendyverdonk93/docs/content/integrations/ecommerce-integrations/prestashop-1-6/faq/matching-orders.md

 To view a payment's transaction ID:

-1. Log in to your Prestashop 1.6 backend.
+1. Sign in to your Prestashop 1.6 backend.
 2. Go to **Payment** > **Order details**.